dserra8/FetchRewardsExercise/README.md

 # FetchRewardsExercise
 Exercise for Fetch Rewards interview process.

 This app uses a MVVM architecture with an added layer of Use Cases.
+It was built in latest version of Android Studio (Bumblebee 2021.1.1 Patch 2).
+It also uses Gradle Version 7.2 and Android Gradle Plugin Version 7.1.2.

 The app is structured as data, di, domain, presentation.